mastermatt/tmpljs/README.md

 The plugin takes an optional second parameter that can be used for partials in place of the tag and variable replacement inside of the HTML content.

-Instead of providing a tag name, a function reference for the optional data object can be used to integrate partials, by ending the tag name with open and close parenthese `()`.
+Instead of providing a tag name, a function reference for the optional data object can be used to integrate partials, by ending the tag name with open and close parentheses `()`.
 Parameters can be passed to the method in the standard comma separated syntax.

-The function should return either a DOM element or a jQuery object.
-If it doesn't or the function can not be found in the data object, a div will be used instead.
+The function should return either a DOM element or a jQuery object. `false` can also be used to skip the line, useful for partials the execute conditional logic.

 The function will be called using the data object as the `this` value.